 Paul Farrell, architect

 Author, architect and tugboat enthusiast Paul Farrell will discuss his new book, TugBoats Illustrated, a gorgeously detailed guide to the evolution, design, and role of tugboats, from the earliest days of steam to today’s most advanced ocean-going workboats.
 From the deck layout of a nineteenth-century sidewheel tug to the mechanics of cable towing to the operation of an anchor-handling supply vessel, Farrell offers a comprehensive tribute to these beloved workhorses of the sea.
 Book signing to follow.

 Saturday, 22 April

 Sense the Wind: Blind Sailors Race Across Open Water Documentary Screening and Presentation with Christine Knowlton

 LOCATION: Hendrick Hudson Library, 185 Kings Ferry Road, Montrose, NY

 Producer/Director Christine Knowlton presents Sense the Wind, a documentary featuring four blind sailors racing across open water.
 Join the journey as they train and compete at the Blind Nationals and press towards Japan’s Blind Sailing World Championships—learning not to fear what cannot be seen, on boats or on land.
 They compete despite risk to a crossing boom, collisions, or falling overboard.
 On the water, teamwork and intuition take over, and disabilities are no longer the focus.
 Autographed DVD copies will be available.

 Historian and guide Thom Johnson presents and recounts the history of Bannerman’s Island, with its castle-like structure looming in the Hudson River.
-Originally built to resemble a Scottish castle and to store military goods for the government, Thom shares the fascinating story of this mysterious island.
+Originally built to resemble a Scottish castle and to store military goods for the government, Thom shares the fascinating story of this mysterious island and its abandoned arsenal.

 Thom Johnson returns to take us out on an excursion!
 Meet us at Beacon station, or join fellow members on Metro North departing from Peekskill station for a narrated trip up the Hudson.
 From the dock at Beacon Station we’ll board the Estuary Steward for a ride to Bannerman’s Island followed by a walking tour.
 Boxed lunches will be served aboard on the trip back to Beacon station.
 Price: $70 per person.
 Seating is very limited and early reservations are suggested.
 Details to follow.